 - Fujifilm could do better with the AF

 Canon E.O.S.
-Rebel T7 – Best Canon camera for wildlife photography
+Rebel T7 – Best Canon camera for Beginners

 - Photo Sensor Size: APS-H